Other Training Opportunities

 Cynthia Powell, Psy.D. in Clinical Psychology/ Immaculata University

 In support of the educational goals of the University and the Division of Student Affairs, the Counseling Center provides a range of psychological, counseling, and preventative services that are consistent with the timeless developmental practices of an accredited university counseling center to facilitate the academic and personal success of UNCW students.
 Services include individual and group counseling; outreach and training; consultation; crisis intervention; and referral services.

-UNC Wilmington and the RegionUNC Wilmington is one of 17 constituent institutions of the University of North Carolina system.
-UNCW is a well-regarded teaching and research university with a student population of 13, 500 students engaged in a variety of majors.
-Located on the Southeastern North Carolina coast, the campus is approx. 5 miles from the Atlantic Ocean and within reasonable
+UNC Wilmington is one of 17 constituent institutions of the University of North Carolina system and is the only costal university in the North Carolina system.
+UNCW is a well-regarded teaching and research university with a student population of over 14,000 undergraduate and graduate students engaged in a variety of majors.
+Located on the Southeastern North Carolina coast, the campus is approximately 5 miles from the Atlantic Ocean and within reasonable

 driving distance of the mountains.
 Wilmington and the Cape Fear region is home to a thriving arts and film community offering a variety of leisure and recreational options.

 For questions or additional information about the Fellowship contact:

 Amy Cavanaugh, Ph.D., Staff Psychologist and Training Coordinator

 UNCW Counseling Center 601 South College Road Wilmington, NC 28403-5937 (910) 962-3746 firstname.lastname@example.org